colin-walker/blog-In/README.md

 - .i100 (align center, width 100%)
 - .noradius (all images have a border radius by default, applying this removes it for that image)

+## accesskeys

+A number of accesskeys are defined across the system as below:

+### Main blog

+- accesskey a = go to admin
+- accesskey c = close post form but stay in edit mode
+- accesskey e = toggle edit mode
+- accesskey s = go to search

+### Admin

+- accesskey c = cancel back to blog
+- accesskey p = submit password change
+- accesskey u = update options

+### Search

+- accesskey s = submit search
+- accesskey s = new search when in results